PromptFerret/promptferret.github.io/docs/Characters/Nyx.md

 	 * Shifter?
 	 * Super strong, saw them down a drink that would have killed me, without even a blink
 	 * Talked at length with Nyelle, told them they were safe here, this is why Nyx now uses her base in the shores
+	 * Owns the glen, has agreed to let Nyx take Moo-Mochi there
  * Bevora
 	 * The honey flavored paper
 	 * The milkshake incident